educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 sudo /opt/conda/condabin/conda install -n jupyterhub_default the-name-of-the-package
 ```

-This environment is just a default environment that any user can use.
+This environment will serve as a default environment available to all users of JupyterLab.
 Instructions for creating user specified environments will be provided in a following section.

 ## Make the jupyterhub_default Environment and its Kernel Available to JupyterLab